royandugu/online-home-service-hiring-API/README.md

 1. Test-1 : OTP sent to the phone as sms. throw new garda API crash hunxa check those.
 Further other conditions need to be checked
 2. Test-2 : OTP validation checked. throw maii problem.

+## Throw doesn't work in http, switch to Fetch ??

 NOTE: Fix the throw thingy.
 Then test all possibilities in sendOtp and validateOtp